lucasnscr/ai-financial-analyst/README.md

 - **Data Collection**: Utilizes an external client (`AlphaClient`) to fetch financial data for stocks and cryptocurrencies.
 - **Data Storage**: The collected data is stored in MongoDB for persistence.
 - **Embedding Conversion**: The data is converted into embeddings using the LLM and stored in a PGVector-supported database.
-- **LLM Integration**: The LLM (based on GPT-4) uses these embeddings to generate financial insights and responses.
+- **LLM Integration**: The LLM (based on GPT-4 and DeepSeek R1) uses these embeddings to generate financial insights and responses.

 ### Key Components